 More Information for Your Trip to London

-LONDON AT CHRISTMAS: For an overview of what to do, here are 15 things to do in London at Christmas.
-We also have a guide to the best Christmas lights.
+LONDON AT CHRISTMAS: Don’t miss our guides to the best London Christmas markets and the best Christmas lights.
 Learn how to put it all together in our London Christmas Itinerary.

 WHERE TO STAY: Take the guesswork out of where to stay in our article Best Places to Stay in London.